jackdb/jackdb-heroku-plugin/README.md

 # JackDB Heroku Plugin

-The JackDB Heroku plugin is used to open up your Heroku data sources in JackDB from the command line.
+The JackDB Heroku plugin lets you connect to your Heroku data sources in JackDB from the command line.

 For more about JackDB see: [http://www.jackdb.com/][JackDB]